C24 H36 N4 O6 S2

 For more details on the studies listed above, see the Health Professional version of this drug summary.

-Another study, the BCN02-Romi trial (NCT02616874), is a that has been completed.
+Another study, the BCN02-Romi trial (NCT02616874), is a Phase 1 trial that has been completed.
 This study evaluated the use of an investigational therapeutic vaccine called MVA.HIVconsv in combination with romidepsin in participants who already received investigational therapeutic vaccines during a separate trial.8

 What side effects might romidepsin cause?